kairos-io/kairos-docs/content/en/docs/Reference/configuration.md

 the agent, but they will not fail the installation process unless you pass the `--strict` flag.
 {{% /alert %}}

+{{% alert title="Warning" %}}
+In the case of multiple devices, make sure you don't choose `auto` to determine on which device to install but instead to point the installation to the device where you are creating the custom partitions.
+{{% /alert %}}

 ```shell
 #cloud-config